ChrstphrHll/npc_gen/students/Alkindus Llamryl.md

 # Alkindus Llamryl
 ---
 ### Description
-- Half-Elf Sorcerer from Principality of the Palus Peoples
+- Half-Elf Sorcerer from Aldercrown Empire
 - 1st year Assault student in Alderden
-- long curly dark red hair that's well kept, Hazel eyes, and Light skin
+- shoulder length wavy red hair that's braided, Hazel eyes, and Light skin
 - Is Rustic and Pessimistic, and has Order as their ideal

 ### Organizations